Shrimp and Grits

 - 65 grams red bell pepper (1/2 red bell pepper, diced)

-- Heat a frying pan over medium heat until hot.
-Add the olive oil and ham(or bacon) and fry until it starts to brown.
+- For the shrimp, heat a frying pan over medium high heat until hot.
+Add the olive oil and ham(or bacon) and fry it until it starts to brown.

-- Add the onions and bell peppers and saute until the onions are soft and translucent.
+- Add the onions and bell peppers and saute the mixture until the onions are soft and translucent.

 - Add the shrimp mixture along with any remaining marinade and spread the shrimp in a single layer in the pan.